AndrewEllis93/Print-Tuning-Guide/README.md

     - This is prevalent with unknown AliExpress and Amazon sellers.

 - Instead of PEI, you can use strong adhesives like [Vision Miner Nano Polymer](https://visionminer.com/products/nano-polymer-adhesive) on bare spring steel.

+- As a **very last resort**, you can try refreshing the surface with acetone.
+Keep in mind, however that this weakens PEI over time, and I heave heard cases of it **destroying** certain surfaces (mainly certain brands of textured sheets). **Only try this if it's going in the trash otherwise.**
 # Pressure Advance

 Pressure advance changes the **distribution** of material, not the **amount** of material.